List on Bids44 →

 Common Scams to Watch For (India 2026)

-SSD Swap with Cheaper Drive: A seller might replace the original, fast NVMe SSD with a slower, cheaper SATA SSD or a lower-quality NVMe drive.
-Use CrystalDiskInfo to verify the SSD model and health.
-If the advertised capacity is 512GB but the drive is slow, it might be a swapped component.
+SSD Swap with Cheaper Drive.
+A seller might replace the original, faster NVMe SSD with a slower, cheaper SATA SSD or a lower-grade NVMe drive while claiming the original specs.
+Use tools like CrystalDiskInfo to verify the SSD model and health.
+Look up the specific model number of the drive to ensure it matches expectations for the Galaxy Book3.

 Seller’s Guide — How to Maximize Your Samsung Galaxy Book3 Resale